josephshambrook/manutd-quiz/README.md

 ## Tech

 - [Svelte] - a really nifty JavaScript framework
-- [manunited.io] - a GraphQL API built by Matt Adams
+- [manunited.io] - a GraphQL API built by [Matt Adams]
 - [urql] - a GraphQL client with Svelte bindings
-- [mswjs] - Mock Service Worker, for mocking network requests in an unobtrusive way
+- [MSW] - Mock Service Worker, for mocking network requests locally in an unobtrusive way
+- [Simple CSS] - A classless CSS framework that makes getting started with decent styling easy-peasy

 ## Running locally